Yaytay/vertx-resteasy-helpers/README.md

 A few helpers for using Resteasy JAX-RS with a Vert.x HTTP Server.

-There helpers currently in the library are:
+The helpers currently in the library are:
 - JaxRsHandler
 - OpenApiHandler
 - Timer